mozilla/libdweb/Readme.md

 [![package][version.icon] ![downloads][downloads.icon]][package.url]
 [![styled with prettier][prettier.icon]][prettier.url]

-This repositiory hosts community effort of implementing [experimental APIs][webextension experiments] for Firefox WebExtensions with a goal of enabling dweb protocols in Firefox through an add-ons.
-The long term goal of this project is to eventually integrate this APIs into [WebExtensions][new apis] ecosystem.
+This repositiory hosts a community effort to implement [experimental APIs][webextension experiments] for Firefox WebExtensions with a goal of enabling dweb protocols in Firefox through browser add-ons.
+The long term goal of this project is to integrate these APIs into the [WebExtensions][new apis] ecosystem.

 ## Participation

 You can help this effort in following ways:

-1. Use this APIs to make something illustrating it's value to help build up the case for further investment.
+1. Use these APIs to make something illustrating its value, to build the case for adoption in the core WebExtension API set.
-2. Get involved in driving this effort.
-Help with an implementation, maintenance, etc...
+2. Get involved in driving this effort: Help with an API implementation, maintenance, testing, code samples, etc.
 3. Help build [API adapters][] to enable seamless integration with existing libraries.

 ## Status: In active development